sigroot/ACM_Blockchain_Demo/README.md

 ### 06-Transactions

 This unit modifies the current blockchain structure to better act as a currency.
 The "transaction" struct is added to represent a tranfer of currency betweeen users.
-The **index** variable in the block struct is removed amd **data** is replacedd by the transaction.
+The **index** variable in the block struct is removed amd **data** is replaced by the transaction.
 Each block mined now provides a reward to an address (so that the total sum of currency can be above 0) and the block chain can be scanned, based on what a given user has lost and gained, to determine their balance.